design-automation/gs-json/README.md

 ## Topological Hierarchy
 The topological hierarchy is follows:
 * 0D Topology
+  * POINT = a point is space.
-  * VERTEX = geometry
+  * VERTEX = a geometric node linked to a POINT.
 * 1D Topology
-  * EDGE = geometry bounded by VERTICES
+  * EDGE = a line or curve bounded by start and end VERTICES.
-  * WIRE = geometry: a set of one or more VERTEX connected EDGES
+  * WIRE = a set of one or more connected EDGES, either open or closed.
 * 2D Topology
-  * FACE = geometry bounded by one or more closed WIRES
+  * FACE = a surface bounded by a closed WIRE, with zero or more holes each bounded by a closed WIRE.

 #### Wires
 Each WIRE has: